lumeland/lume.land/plugins/multilanguage.md

 ## Multilanguage paginations

-If you want to search and paginate multilanguage pages (for example a blog with posts translated to several languages), this plugin includes also the `mergeLanguages` helper to make it more easy.
+If you want to search and paginate multilanguage pages (for example a blog with posts translated to several languages), this plugin also includes the `mergeLanguages` helper to make it easier.

 <lume-code>